satnet-project/generic-client/README.md

     python client_amp.py -g -n username -p userpassword -t slot -c udp -i ip -u ipport

+Each client uses his own configuration file.
+The default location of this file is the client's main folder.
+If you want to use another file could be specified through the following command: python client_amp.py -s -f `file allocation`

 For help about script usage enter:

 `python client_amp -help`